 With luck, you can use them to produce a bank of ideas for your creative process so that you no longer panic at the words “Bring your sketchbook along to work from”.

-Here are twenty prompts for September:
+Here are twenty prompts:

 You might also like to try the ideas in our FREE E-BOOK How to Find Creative Inspiration.